Panackal/Panackal/README.md

 - 👋 Hi, I’m @Panackal
-- 👀 I’m interested in Wed designing
+- 👀 I’m interested in Web designing
 - 🌱 I’m currently learning  Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...